 Although Google Duo is centered as an app that connects you to your family and friends, it can have some supplementary uses until you find a better interactive application.
 However, Google is looking to improve its privacy for the application.
 But overall, the application performs really well.

 - Poor cellphone optimization

 - Hard to find other users

 Saving the best for last, there is no more prominent name when it comes to video conference apps than Skype.
-It rules over the market for the past decade and still the standard for video conference applications.
+It rules over the market for the past decade and is still the standard for video conference applications.
 Skype allows for up to 50 participants to connect simultaneously, but it offers a greater video quality than its competitors.

-Skype is easy to use; it is secure; moreover, its UI is very user friendly.
+Skype is easy to use; it is secure; moreover, its UI is very user-friendly.
 As many people are already familiar with it, using Skype does not require any type of training.
 Although it lacks some features, other business programs may have.
 But when it comes to video quality, Skype does it the best, given that you have a strong connection that it.